SVFC-14/svfc-14.github.io/about.md

 <br>

-### As of July 2018 we boast a roster of 56 members that include 30 certificated Firefighters, 30 EMT's, 14 Exterior Firefighters and 7 Support Members.
+### As of July 2026 we boast a roster of over 50 members that include 24 certificated Firefighters, 20 EMT's, 17 Exterior Firefighters and 14 Support Members.

 <br/><br/>